yaroslav-softcode/paste-pen/README.md

 - Capture a selected region **together with your drawings**.
 - Save to the clipboard and open in the system's default image viewer.
 - Multi-monitor support.
-- Trilingual interface: Русский / English / 中文 (language preference is saved automatically).
+- interface in 12 Languages: English, Russian, Chinese, Spanish, Portuguese, French, German, Italian, Arabic, Hindi, Japanese, Korean (language preference is saved automatically).
 - Light and dark UI themes.
 - Collapsible animated toolbar.